Equity vs Real Estate-Which one gives you better return?

 How much return that real estate investment has given in the past?

-As it will be difficult to analyze real estate investment return in every area of our country.
+As it will be difficult to analyze real estate investment returns in every area of our country.

 Hence, I have decided to analyze my own city Kakinada ( Andhra Pradesh State) for this purpose.